loafey/master-thesis/Thesis/Last_todo.md

 ## 4 Compiling Lithium

-18. You have added more explanations of the "compilation pipeline" which is good.
+18. *FIXED* - You have added more explanations of the "compilation pipeline" which is good.
 However, the remark "At this stage Lithium is still a calculus" is still confusing, as it soggests that the language/calculus itself will change, rather than the expresions being transformed.
 My understanding now (and what you write